 Our Research Strategy

-Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best lung cancer scientific teams and programs in the country.
+Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best brain cancer scientific teams and programs in the country.

-In 2017/18, roughly 9 per cent of the money invested by the TFRI supported lung cancer research.
-This added up to a total investment of $2 million.*
+In 2021/2022, roughly 9.3 per cent of the money invested by the TFRI supported brain cancer research.
+This added up to a total investment of $1.3 million.*